Healthcare Jobs at State of New Mexico with Visa Sponsorship

 WORKING CONDITIONS

-Work is performed in the office setting with exposure to visual/Video Display Terminal (VDT) and extensive computer and telephone usage.
-This position may require some in-state and out-of-state travel for training.
+Work is performed in an office setting with exposure to Visual/Video Display Terminal (VDT), extensive personal computer and phone usage with extended periods of sitting.

 SUPPLEMENTAL INFORMATION